teromonte/GenAI/README.md

 - Add automated evaluation of RAG responses (LangSmith dataset runs).
 - Introduce autoscaling (KEDA/HPA) once traffic patterns stabilize.
-- Wire HTTPS certificates (Let's Encrypt via Traefik) for public-facing hosts.
+- Configure Grafana subdomain with SSL certificate for secure dashboard access.
 - Publish a Postman collection and embed it in the Utils section.

 ---